-7.4 Safety critical items
+7.3 Safety critical items and spares

-Some maintenance elements of P&T plant are considered safety critical.
+Some maintenance elements and systems of assets are considered safety critical.
 The control of maintenance on these items and those carrying out the maintenance is therefore essential to minimise the risk that these products might import to NMRI or NR projects.
 Refer to NR/L2/RMVP/0200/P500 when maintaining safety critical items.